JasperHof/JasperHof.github.io/_docs/assoc/singlesnp.md

 ./ldak6.linux --kvik-step3 kvik --bfile data --genefile genefile --max-threads 4
 ```

-An overview of the LDAK-KVIK algorithm is included in the [Technical Details](/docs/technical).
+An overview of the LDAK-KVIK algorithm is included in the [technical details](/docs/technical).
 Here, we describe the command lines used the the main input options.
-Note that a more extensive list of input options is included in the [input options](/docs/input).
+Note that a more extensive list of input options is included in the the [data format](/docs/input) page.

 ---